CassioML/cassio-website/docs/frameworks/langchain/about.md

 **Note** with the exception of the items marked as `[Preview]` below, all other components are in the latest LangChain release and can be used straight away after doing a `pip install langchain`.
-To help you experiment with the preview elements, the environment setup described in this section will install our preview fork of LangChain throughout. _You do not need to depart from_ `pip install langchain` _if you're not interested in the preview components._
+To allow experimenting with the preview elements, however, the local environment setup will install our preview fork of LangChain throughout. _You do not need to depart from_ `pip install langchain` _if you're not interested in the preview components._